-The server functions file, ftyp, modc, setc, sfil, cmod and exit are described in detail below.
-These functions exist only in the DMS file system in the BS2000/OSD FTP server and must always be addressed via the client command quote.
+The server functions file, ftyp, modc, setc, sfil, svfs, cmod and exit are described in detail below.
+These functions exist only in the DMS file system in the BS2000 FTP server and must always be addressed via the client command quote.

 The site exit function defines the parameter for the exit routines (see the "interNet Services Administrator Guide").
-The exit command can also be sent to the server via the client command rexit (see page 178).
+The exit command can also be sent to the server via the client command rexit (see page 186).
 Enter the following:

-quote site exit receive:<recv-parm> quote site exit send:<send-parm> quote site exit receive:<recv-parm>!send:<send-parm> e.g.: quote site exit receive:-C5!send:-D7 quote site exit send:\NONE quote site file <remote-file,file-operand-list> e.g.: quote site file file1,fcbtype=sam
+quote site exit receive:<recv-parm>

+quote site exit send:<send-parm>

+quote site exit receive:<recv-parm>!send:<send-parm>

+e.g.: quote site exit receive:-C5!send:-D7

+quote site exit send:NONE

 • The site file function defines the file attributes of a DMS file to be transferred on the remote system (i.e. the system on which the FTP server is running).
-The site file function corresponds to the client command file and is described in detail on page 128.
+The site file function corresponds to the client command file and is described in detail on page 133.
 Enter the following: